Gelato Federation: Membership

 The federation grew markedly after its inception.
 By April 2007, there were more than 70 members and sponsors around the world.
 Members were institutions, but there were a few individuals who, because of their contribution to IA-64 on Linux or to Gelato, were made Honorary Members.
 These included Clemens C. J. Roothaan (who contributed to the Itanium math libraries and floating point unit), Brian Lynn (the original HP representative), David Mosberger-Tang (original porter of Linux to IA-64) and Jean-Pol Taffin (ex-general secretary of ESIEE, and very influential in the early days of Gelato).

 Institutional members were sponsored by an IA-64 vendor, or came in on their own.
 Sponsored members typically focused on specific projects.

 Conferences

-The Gelato ICE: Itanium Conference & Expo alternated between San Jose, California and somewhere else in the world, often in Southeast Asia or Europe.
+The Gelato ICE: Itanium Conference & Expo alternated between San Jose, California and elsewhere, often in Southeast Asia or Europe.
 Gelato conferences were where most of the collaboration and cooperation between members were established, and where Intel revealed some of their future strategy for the Itanium-based platform.
 The last conference was held in Singapore in October 2007.